teragramgius/teragramgius/README.md

 ## Giusy Grieco Github environment - welcome👾

-I deploy web interactive environments.
+I'm an interaction designer and developer and **I care for your online presence in a creative and narrative way.**

 🎷The groove is made of **data visualization and web development**.
 The instruments are various, not always the same (see part of my tech stack below).

-**I will care for your online presence in a creative and transparent way.**

 <img align="right" height="250" src = "https://media.giphy.com/media/ZZeTlQ2b2eoa4MbehI/giphy.gif">